 Music like Art, has a unique ability to evoke memories and emotions, even in individuals with advanced Alzheimer's.
 Singing familiar songs can improve recall and cognitive engagement.

 As we know, Alzheimer's patients have mood swings.
 Music therapy can help stabilize their minds and reduce symptoms of depression and anxiety.
+Art and music therapy are part of what are often called non-medicinal treatments for Alzheimer’s, which focus on well-being rather than medication.

 If you want to learn more about the activities available in the care home, click on this link.